xnzg/Yumi/README.md

 - Some equality helpers: `memoryEqual`, `@MemoryEqual` and `@AlwaysEqual`.
 - `.sortedMerging(...)`, for merging two sorted sequences.
 There are two variants:
     - The first allows the caller to choose between keeping elements from both sequences or merging.
-    - The second, more specialized one does merging in the fashion of a traditional merge sort.
+    - The second, more specialized one does merging in the fashion of a traditional merge sor